-Saginaw and Midland area Salvation Army assistance programs.
+Saginaw County and Midland area Salvation Army assistance programs.

 The Salvation Army may be able to directly provide free food, housing, financial assistance for rent and utility bills, and more to the low income families.
 If the agency can’t meet your needs then they can often provide referrals to other locations in Saginaw, Gratiot, or Midland Michigan.
 The main assistance programs and social services for the region are listed below.